nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 ```

-From a design perspective, I decided it made sense to make my three main functions: `ScrapeSubjectAreas`, `ScrapeCourses`, and `ScrapeSections` each its own lambda function.
+From a design perspective, I decided it made sense to make my three main functions: `ScrapeSubjectAreas`, `ScrapeCourses`, and `ScrapeSections` each their own lambda function.
 This allowed me to set a different schedule for each function: sections would be scraped hourly, but course and subject area updates could be scraped less frequently.[^2] In addition to scheduling, this distinction helped distinguish each lambda's role and prevented the scraper from becoming too monolithic.

 Once your function is written, SAM requires a `template.yaml` file.
-This file defines your function, any other AWS resources it needs, environment variables, etc. SAM uses this file locally in order to create a Docker environment so that you can test your function, as well as to to simplify production deployments.
+This file defines your function, any other AWS resources it needs, environment variables, etc. SAM uses this file locally in order to create a Docker environment so that you can test your function, as well as to simplify production deployments.

 Here's what the `template.yaml` looks like for `ScrapeSections`: